facebook/infer/_docs/03-infer-bug-types.md

 This error type is specific to Android.
 In Android applications, subtypes of `Context` (other than `Application`, which is a special case) are ephemeral components that can be created and destroyed at the discretion of the Android framework.
 Once the framework decides to destroy a `Context`, it cannot be used again and should be freed by the garbage collector.
 However, the programmer can create a memory leak by retaining a reference to the `Context` after it has been destroyed (thereby preventing collection).

 Infer decides to report a `Context` leak when it determines that a chain of references between a static field and a `Context` may exist at the end of a `public` method of a non-`Application` `Context` subtype.

-## <a name="TAINTED_VALUE_REACHING_SENSITIVE_FUNCTION"></a>Tainted value reaching sensitive function

-This error type corresponds to a security or privacy issue.
-A security bug is reported when unsafe data flows to sensitive function (e.g., reading from some `SSLSocket` whose hostname has not been verified).
-A privacy bug is report when secret data flows to a function that may leak the value to the outside world (e.g., user data from `SharedPreferences` flowing to a logging function).

 ## <a name="MEMORY_LEAK"></a>Memory leak